ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 Justification for Selection Criteria

 - Hugging Face Models: Chosen based on high downloads and proven effectiveness in reasoning tasks.
 These models are widely used and have been tested extensively within the research community.
 - LM Studio Models: Selected for their strong performance and compatibility with local deployment.
-These models offer efficient reasoning capabilities and work well within LM Studio’s runtime.
+These models offer efficient reasoning capabilities and work well within LM Studio's runtime.
 - Top Commercial Services: Included based on comparative performance with open-source models.
 These models have demonstrated high accuracy in previous benchmarks and evaluations.
 Additionally, due to compatibility issues, some models from Hugging Face were tested directly on the Hugging Face interface instead of running them locally through LM Studio.
 Then run the test,